Coder-Jeffrey/Multi-label-long-text-classification/README.md

 TransE(a public method) is used to train the external knowledge.
 Next, use PPMI.py to enhance the external knowledge representation

+## Long text segmentation

+text_segmentation.py designs a dynamic programming method for long text segmentation.

 ## Run
-* cd

 * cd src

-* run text_segmentation.py for long text segmentation

 * run train.py